gem5/website/_pages/documentation/learning_gem5/part2/part2_1_helloobject.md

 Creating a *very* simple SimObject
 ==================================

-**Note**: gem5 has SimObject named `SimpleObject`.
-Implementing another `SimpleObject` SimObject will result in confusing compiler issues.
+**Note**: You can find the files mentioned in this tutorial completed under `src/learning_gem5/part2` and `configs/learning_gem5/part2`.
+To follow this tutorial, you can delete these or move them elsewhere or name your additions differently (e.g. `MySimpleObject` instead of `SimpleObject`); Implementing another `SimpleObject` SimObject will result in confusing compiler issues.

 Almost all objects in gem5 inherit from the base SimObject type.
 SimObjects export the main interfaces to all objects in gem5.
 SimObjects